Farhan0140/_Soul_Shield/README.md

 **Task tracking**
 - 🔁 Flexible recurrence — daily, weekly, or custom day-of-week schedules
 - ✅ Two task types: simple **checkbox** tasks and tally-style **counter** tasks (e.g. "recite 100x")
+- 🧩 **Sub-tasks** — break any task into an unlimited list of smaller Normal or Counter sub-tasks, added inline via a "Do you want to add sub-tasks?" toggle in the task form.
+Once a task has sub-tasks:
+  - it can no longer be checked off directly — its status (`pending` → `partially_completed` → `completed`) is derived from how many sub-tasks are done that day;
+  - its reward only fires once every sub-task is complete, not per sub-task;
+  - sub-tasks share the parent's recurrence and have no reminder of their own.
 - 🎁 Custom reward messages that surface the moment a task is completed
 - 🗂️ User-defined categories with color coding
 - 📌 Admin-managed **fixed tasks** that appear for every user
 - ⏰ Per-task **reminder notifications** on mobile — set a time, get nudged if you forget
 - 📊 History view with a completion heatmap over any date range
+- 🔒 Past/future days are read-only in both clients — only *today's* tasks can actually be completed, so progress can't be back- or forward-dated

 **Accounts & security**
 - 🔐 JWT-based authentication